millosolomillo/node-red-contrib-lasertag/README.md

   - Rate of firing (rate in automatic and cooldown in semiautomatic).

 - General for everybody:
   - Configuration of all the clients at the beginning of game at the same time.
+  - Log in each player shots received for satistics.
+  - Friendly fire switch.

 -------------------------------